ggfincke/ggfincke/README.md

 ### 👋 About Me

 Hey!
-I'm **Garrett Fincke**, a full-stack engineer focusing on data infrastructure, backend systems, and startup-grade MVPs.
-I work with tools like Django, FastAPI, React, PostgreSQL, Redis, and Docker.
-I'm currently building **Beacon** *(working title)* — read about it below!
+I'm Garrett Fincke, a full-stack engineer focusing on data infrastructure, backend systems, and building MVPs.
+I've been working with tools like Django, React, PostgreSQL, Redis, and Docker.
+I'm currently building Beacon *(working title)* — read about it below!

 - 🎓 Penn State CS Grad (Dec '24)
 - 🧠 Currently doing freelance work @ Outlier.ai, working on AI eval!